isaleticia/emonio/README.md

 1. First make sure you have the latest version of [Node.js](https://nodejs.org/en/) installed.

-2. Install ionic and Cordova with the following command:
+2. Install Ionic and Cordova with the following command:

 ```
 $ npm install -g cordova ionic